21-Page Dental Template Customisation in 38 Days — White-Label for a US Marketing Agency

 How We Did It

 1. Figma-as-contract, template-as-canvas.
-The Figma file was the design spec.
-The branded template was the underlying page structure.
-Our job was to reconcile the two page by page — where the template’s default layout matched the Figma, we kept it; where the Figma required a deviation, we customised.
+What the Figma file specified, we treated as the binding design.
+Underneath it sat the branded template, supplying the page structure.
+Reconciling those two was the work, taken one page at a time: a page whose template default already matched the Figma stayed as-is, and only the pages where the Figma asked for something different got customised.
 No design decisions originated on our side.
 We reconciled each page deviation individually rather than rebuilding the template to match the Figma outright, because preserving the agency’s shared template structure meant the customisation could absorb the rebrand without destabilising components across future template sites.

 2. Rebrand discipline within a template customisation.
 Mid-engagement, the practice name changed, the doctor lineup was finalised, and new brand assets (logo, colours, staff photos) arrived in batches.
-Every change was applied against the Figma reference, not as an ad-hoc edit.
-When the homepage hero image, tagline, and doctor profile pictures arrived late, they were swapped into the existing customisation without touching the template’s shared components.
+We applied every change against the Figma reference, not as an ad-hoc edit.
+When the homepage hero image, tagline, and doctor profile pictures arrived late, we swapped them into the existing customisation without touching the template’s shared components.
 The build absorbed the rebrand rather than being rebuilt by it.

 3. QA cycle at template-customisation scale.
-A clean template customisation is not “build once, review once”.
-It is “build, QA, adjust, QA, adjust”.
+Getting a template customisation clean is never a “build once, review once” affair.
+The rhythm is build, QA, adjust, QA, adjust.
 Of the 23 tasks tracked on this project, 14 were QA or fix iterations — individual rounds where the agency flagged design deltas or content updates, we reviewed, fixed, and returned the build for another review.
-This volume is appropriate for a 21-page engagement with an active rebrand; it is the discipline that separates a templated site that looks “roughly right” from one that matches the design.
+This volume is appropriate for a 21-page engagement with an active rebrand; that repeated back-and-forth is exactly what divides a templated site that lands “roughly right” from one that lands on the design.

-The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
-A shorter QA cycle is a weaker match to the design, not a faster delivery.
+The logic here is plain enough: on a templated build, it is the QA loop that actually delivers the value.
+Cut the QA cycle short and you get a looser fit to the design, not a quicker delivery.

 4. Customisation without drift.
-Every change we made to the branded template — whether to a page layout, a section component, or a style token — was documented against the Figma reference.
-No customisation “leaked” into the template’s shared components, which means this project’s work did not degrade the template for the next site it would serve.
+Whenever we altered the branded template — a page layout, a section component, a style token — we logged that change against the Figma reference.
+Nothing we customised bled back into the template’s shared components, so the work on this project left the template intact for whatever site it would serve next.

 5. Cross-device verification.
-Customisations were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
-Each QA round covered the pages affected by that round’s design deltas, not the whole site, which is how a templated build stays efficient without losing coverage.
+We put each customisation through Chrome, Firefox, Safari, and Edge across desktop, tablet, and mobile viewports — the breakpoint set the agency works to as standard.
+A given QA round looked only at the pages that round’s design deltas touched rather than the whole site, which keeps a templated build efficient while still covering everything that changed.

 The practice name, doctor lineup, logo, and hero image all changed while the build was live in staging.
 We absorbed each swap against the Figma reference without touching the template’s shared components — Dr. Yee’s placement restructured, tagline updated to “Brighter Smiles, Beachside Comfort”, brand tokens reapplied.
 The template structure held.